 Step 3: Determine who will pre-notify the customs documents

 After Brexit, the pre-notification of customs documents via Portbase is mandatory at all ferry terminals and most shortsea terminals in the Netherlands.
 You can take care of this pre-notification yourself in your capacity as an importer, but the forwarder, customs agent or, on occasion, transporter can do this as well.
 Make clear agreements about this!
 These Dutch (customs) forwarders could help you.
+If you do the pre-notifications yourself, these software suppliers can create a system link if desired.
 Without pre-notification, your cargo will come to a standstill at the terminal.

 Step 4: Subscribe to the Portbase services